-If you are a graphic design lover you can create your own materials using some of the elements of the campaign (Rare Disease Day colours, brush strokes, hero portraits and more...).
+If you are a graphic design lover you can create your own materials using some of the elements of the campaign.

 3. BECOME A FRIEND

 Would you like to showcase your organisation or company's support for the campaign?

 Become a Rare Disease Day friend!
 Simply fill in your details to create a profile page on the Rare Disease Day website.
 This will display your commitment to supporting people living with a rare disease.